Sassy16/Sassy16/README.md

 ### Hi there 👋

-- ✌️ My name is *Gal Giladi*, 29 years old, lives in Israel, Ramat-Gan.
+- ✌️ My name is *Eliad Badin*, 28 years old, lives in Israel, Lod.
--  :guardsman: Military commander on reserves (Seren).
-- :books: I’m currently learning *Computer-Science in Bar-Ilan University, 3rd year*.
+- :books: I’m currently learning *Computer-Science in The College of Mannagment Academic Studies, 2nd year*.
-- :muscle: Working at *Citi innovation lab TLV* as a security guard.
-- 🤔 Looking for a *full stack* software developer job.
+- 🤔 Looking for a software developer job.

 - 😄 Fun fact: The Eiffel Tower can be 15 cm taller during the summer, due to thermal expansion.